Routing Audio and Clock Settings

-You can choose between Optical 1 … 4, Dante, and Word Clock (BNC Input) as MASTER.
+You can choose between Optical 1-4, Dante and Word Clock (BNC Input) as MASTER.
 In KLANG:vier only Optical and Dante are available as clock sources.
-In case you are using Dante it is recommended to use Dante as the Clock master and sync everything to the Dante network.
-In this case, you can check the clock status in Dante Controller.
-If you want to sync external devices e.g. via ADAT or BNC to KLANG:fabrik choose Dante as clock master, and specify the sampling rate (44.1 or 48kHz) in Dante controller.
+In case you are using Dante, we recommend to use Dante as the Clock master and sync everything to the Dante network, so you are able to check the clock status in Dante Controller.
+If you want to sync external devices e.g. via ADAT or BNC to KLANG:fabrik, choose Dante as clock master, and specify the sampling rate (44.1 or 48kHz) in Dante controller.
 Do not forget to activate “sync to external” and “preferred Master” in Dante Controller for this device so the Dante network will sync to this clock.
 We recommend this even if you do not intend to use Dante.

 Thanks for using KLANG gear and we hope you find this tutorial helpful.
 Please let us know what connection examples you want to read about next. — contact@KLANG.com